jhpohovey/simple-remote/README.md

    ./dist/remote_gui --ip <ROKU_TV_IP_ADDRESS>
    ```

-4. If no IP address is specified, the default IP address `192.168.1.100` will be used:
+4. If no IP address is specified, a default IP address will be used:
    ```sh
    ./dist/remote_gui
    ```